satc-aspiring-pi-workshop-2023/satc-aspiring-pi-workshop-2023.github.io/schedule.md

     * Gudiance on the review process

   * 9:00 : Panel Session 1
-    * Penals will meet to discuss all asigned proposals
+    * Panals will meet to discuss all asigned proposals

   * 10:30 : Break
   * 11:00 : Panel session 2